getimmerza/immerza-sdk/readme.md

 ```
 ## Communication between scripts
 * You can use the Lua global environment to message between scripts
-* It is also to just directly get the LuaComponent and its scriptEnv to execute functions or access variables on the object
+* It is also possible to just directly get the LuaComponent and its scriptEnv to execute functions or access variables on the object
 #### Example:
 ```Lua
 obj:GetComponent("LuaComponent").scriptEnv.do_something()